 During their cycle, cells produce and secrete various substances into the surrounding space – these substances make up the secretome.
 They help cells to interact with each other and influence many essential metabolic processes.
 Thus, the secretome components have biological activity.

-It is known that the stem cell secretome components are beneficial for therapeutic use.
+It is known that stem cell secretome components are beneficial for therapeutic use.
 These substances include growth factors – proteins that promote cell growth and stimulate tissue proliferation – as well as cytokines involved in the regulation of the immune response.

 Another important component in the manifestation of the therapeutic effect of this form of treatment is the stem cell exosomes, which are also found in the secretome.